jthoms29/cpp_avltree/README.md

 Implementing an AVL tree to gain familiarity with C++.

-Incomplete, doesn't support deletion currently.
+Incomplete, doesn't support deletion currently, and classes are defined entirely in .h files which isn't ideal.